-2023 USS'000

-Amounts due from other Morgan Stanley Group undertakings on unsettled securities and derivatives transactions 929,924

-Amounts due from other Morgan Stanley Group undertakings on secured financing
+2024 US\$1000 Amounts due from other Morgan Stanley Group undertakings on unsettled securities and derivatives transactions 353,805 Amounts due to other Morgan Stanley Group undertakings on unsettled securities and derivatives transactions 406,019 Amounts due to other Morgan Stanley Group undertakings on secured borrowing transactions 46,078 452,097

-transactions 566,528

-1,496,452

-Amounts due to other Morgan Stanley Group undertakings on unsettled securities and

-derivatives transactions 869,988

-Amounts due to other Morgan Stanley Group undertakings on secured borrowing

-transactions 194,585

-1,064,573

-As at 31 December 2023, the Company has received collateral of US\$35,743,000 from other Morgan Stanley Group undertakings to mitigate credit risk on exposures arising under the derivatives contracts between the Company and other Morgan Stanley Group undertakings.
+As at 31 December 2024, the Company has pledged collateral of US\$69,618,000 to other Morgan Stanley Group undertakings to mitigate credit risk on exposures arising under the derivatives contracts between the Company and other Morgan Stanley Group undertakings.

 In addition, the management and execution of business strategies on a global basis results in many Morgan Stanley transactions impacting a number of Morgan Stanley Group undertakings.
 The Morgan Stanley Group operates a number of intra-group policies to ensure that, where possible, revenues and related costs are matched.
-The Company applies global transfer pricing policies among affiliates.
-These policies are consistent with 2017 OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations.